 Palliative Care for People Living with Dementia: Case Studies

 Saskia Siderow, MPH, researched and wrote a series of case studies of palliative care programs focused on caring for people living with dementia and their caregivers.
-The case studies will be published in 2019 as part of a CAPC toolkit for dementia care, accessible to CAPC members.
+The case studies were published as part of a CAPC toolkit for dementia care, accessible to CAPC members.
 Featured programs are:

 The Aging Brain Care Program, Eskenazi Health (IN): The Aging Brain Care (ABC) Program is an interdisciplinary medical model designed to support primary care providers (PCPs) in the specialized diagnosis and longitudinal management of patients with all forms of cognitive impairment and stages of dementia.
 The program was developed at the Indiana University School of Medicine in Indianapolis, IN.